Funding opportunity

 Who can apply

 This funding opportunity is only open to invited institutions.
-Invited institutions will have been informed in advance of this funding opportunity being published.
+Only institutions that have received a letter of invitation from the EPSRC Research Infrastructure theme are eligible to apply.
 Applications from non-eligible organisations will be rejected.

 UK Research and Innovation (UKRI) has introduced new role types for funding opportunities being run on the new UKRI Funding Service.